 It was then Adam’s and my turn to bathe.
 Dolo waited till she heard from our voices that we were soaking in the furo, entirely defenseless.
 Adam and I suspected something was amiss when we heard cackling outside.

 First, Dolo switched off the light – and left it off.
 A few minutes later, out of the blue, we were being drenched with cold water.
 Dolo had gone outside the building, found a garden hose, turned it on and poked it through a small window high in the wall right above the furo.
 That cut our soaking time short.
 We got out of the tub and went back to the changing room to dry off with towels supplied by the ryokan.
 Unlike bath towels in the U.S., in Japan bath towels are often not much bigger than an American kitchen towel.
-We’d have then put on our yukatas, except that Dolo had found a way to filch them using a long pole.
+We’d have then put on our yukatas, except that Dolo had found a way to filch them with the help of a long pole.
 This left us with only the skimpy bath towels.

 We had no way to get back to our room through the public area of the ryokan, where other yukata-clad guests were relaxing, except by wrapping the towels around the waist and walking as quickly and unobtrusively as we could.
 Adam’s towel wrapped nicely around his 10-year-old frame.
 My towel sufficed to cover about three-quarters of my girth (which was notably smaller at age 41 than it is today), so I paraded through the ryokan clutching the towel, with one thigh and the side of a buttock exposed.